 Siblings of kids with special needs often face their own set of challenges.
-But when the needs of their brothers or sisters are urgent and possibly life-threatening, these siblings sometimes suppress their own needs, feel guilty or become resentful.
+But when the needs of their brothers or sisters are urgent and possibly life-threatening, these siblings sometimes suppress their own needs, feel guilty, or become resentful.

 Sibling Confession: Ranit Mishori

-Dr. Ranit Mishori, a family practitioner here in Washington and member of the faculty at Georgetown University School of Medicine, penned an Washington Post article about her struggles as the sibling of a brother with severe autism.
+Dr. Ranit Mishori, a family practitioner here in Washington and member of the faculty at Georgetown University School of Medicine, penned a Washington Post article about her struggles as the sibling of a brother with severe autism.
 She very honestly wrote about locking her brother in his bedroom so her date who was picking her up wouldn’t see him.
 She listed several challenges siblings face:

 The article is quite extensive and informative and worth checking it out at Autism can have large effects, good and bad, on a disabled child’s siblings.